Multiple DWI Charges Attorney in Westchester County, New York

 DMV Penalties for Chronic DWI

 For drivers convicted of multiple DWIs, with a minimum of three if there are aggravated circumstances, the laws become much stricter.
-The DMV began suspending licenses for individuals in 2012 and thus far have invalidated more than 7,000.
+The DMV began suspending licenses for individuals in 2012 and thus far has invalidated more than 7,000.
 For drivers with more than five DWI offenses, the penalty is a lifetime license ban.
 The number of drivers ineligible for ever renewing their licenses has risen to almost 4,000, For drivers with only three DWIs but who have also committed a major crime, including causing a DWI fatality, some have also received a lifetime ban.

 In addition to lifetime bans, nearly 4,000 additional drivers are legally ineligible to renew their licenses for five years, and may then drive only to work or doctor’s appointments; many were forced to install ignition interlock devices.